Hitmonchan Best Moveset

 Step 1Breed Tyrogue from HitmonchanBreed from Hitmonchan at the Day Care.

 Hitmonchan works as an attacker with 455 BST behind it.
-B-Tier on our list: a solid choice for the right team.
+C-Tier on our list: a situational pick that fills a niche.
 That 110 base Sp.
 Def does the heavy lifting.

 Watch for Aerodactyl (Flying), Alakazam (Psychic), and Clefable (Fairy) when using Hitmonchan.
 They all hit it super-effectively with STAB.